wellpro-paul/med-interviewer/architecture.md

 ### 6. Questionnaire Ingestion/Parsing
 - **Questionnaire Import Page:**
   - User pastes or uploads FHIR JSON or Markdown.
-  - If Markdown, the app transforms it to FHIR JSON using built-in logic.
+  - If Markdown, the app transforms it to FHIR JSON using Gemini LLM.
   - The loaded questionnaire is stored in app state (React context or top-level state) and drives the chat flow.
 - The app always uses a FHIR-like structure internally, even if some questions/answers lack LOINC codes.
 - Parsed FHIR Questionnaires (with or without codes) drive the chat and scoring UI.